tpoonach/awesome-airdrops/README.md

 * [vuzzbee](https://www.vuzzbee.com)

 # New Table

-TODO
-This table will be completed with a list of coins in a tabular form
+TODO: This table will be completed with a list of coins in a tabular form

 |COIN|LINK                                               |Amount    |Telegram|Email|Etherium|KYC  |
 |----|---------------------------------------------------|----------|--------|-----|--------|-    |
 |DACC|[DACC](http://referral.dacc.co)           |20        |Y       |N    | N      |N    |